xoopR/set6/README.md

 The primary use-cases of `set6` are:

 1. **Upgrading sets** Extend the R `sets` package to R6, which allows for generalised `Set` objects with a clear inheritance structure.
 As well as adding features including symbolic representation of infinite sets, and cartesian products.
-2. **Defining parameter interfaces** All objects inheriting from the `Set` parent class include methods `equals` and `liesInSet`, which are used to check if two sets are equal or if elements lie in the given set.
+2. **Defining parameter interfaces** All objects inheriting from the `Set` parent class include methods `equals` and `contains`, which are used to check if two sets are equal or if elements lie in the given set.
 This makes `set6` ideal for parameter interfaces in which a range of values (possibly multi-dimensional or of mixed types) need to be defined.

 ## Installation